Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Wedding: 20,000 headline often becomes 28,000 real when you include honeymoon, wedding-adjacent costs (outfits, gifts exchanged), and any time off from work.
+Wedding: 20,000 headline often becomes 28,000 when honeymoon, wedding-adjacent costs (outfits, gifts exchanged), and any time off from work are included.
 Birth: 3,000-5,000 immediate costs plus 8,000-15,000 annually thereafter, plus any maternity pay gap vs normal income.
-Divorce: 1,500-10,000 legal plus 5,000-20,000 setup costs (two households now) plus massive opportunity cost.
+Divorce: 1,500-10,000 legal plus 5,000-20,000 setup costs (two households now) plus opportunity cost.
 Move: 2,500-8,000 as covered elsewhere.

 How to use it